applidget/tech-interview/README.md

 * TODO add more for the react part

 Test duration is about 1h, the candidate can use internet and look for answers.
 He may also ask questions any time he/she wants.

+To start the test make this repo public and let the candidate clone it.
+This repo should me made private again at the en of the test.